 - Do not buy clip-on trackers around your waist

 - To find any fitness or health patterns wear your fitness tracker for a couple of days only.
 Then take it off.
 Only use it to check your progress and any improvements.

-- You can also buy a non-Bluetooth fitness tracker which is simple, easy to use.
-Do you know that you can find easy to use and functional fitness trackers that do not use Bluetooth?
+- You can also buy a non-Bluetooth fitness tracker which is simple, and easy to use.
+Do you know that you can find functional fitness trackers that do not use Bluetooth?
 Discover and learn more about them here.